-Last night Boris announced that the entire country will go back into a strict lockdown as of Thursday.
+Last night Boris announced that the entire country will go back into a full national lockdown until at least mid-February.
 Of course, none of us wanted to hear this news, but here we are.
-So what can you do to ensure you have a healthy Lockdown 2.0?
+So what can you do to ensure you have a healthy Lockdown 3.0?

-Faced with the fact we are going to spend the vast majority of the next month in our homes, now is the time to consider how you want to approach this next lockdown.
+Faced with the fact we are going to spend the vast majority of the couple of months in our homes, now is the time to consider how you want to approach this next lockdown.

 My team and I have been consulting clients virtually, every week, throughout this year.
 We have seen some amazing transformations from clients who, back at the start of the first lockdown, decided they wanted to use the time to focus on their health and losing weight.
 As one client said to me “If we are in lockdown for three months I could either gain three stone or lose three stone, I know which I want”.
 This client has now lost over 50lbs.

 We have also received a lot of enquiries from new clients who gained weight during the first lockdown.
 The statistics are there to back up our experience with a King’s College London survey of 2,254 people finding that 48 percent of respondents had gained weight during lockdown.